DanielRaible76/3D-modeling/README.md

   1. Fork this repository
   2. Clone the forked repository
-  3. Add your contributions (code or documentation)
+  3. Add your contributions (files or documentation)
   4. Commit and push
   5. Wait for pull request to be merged